open2b/scriggo-site/template-spec.md

 the form with the explicit period.

 ```
+// if "header.html" resolves to a template file,
+// the following import declarations are equivament.

 import "header.html"

-// if "header.html" resolves to a template file,
-// the previuos and the next declaration are equivalent.

 import . "header.html"
 ```